UzonnaA/UzonnaA/README.md

 # 👋 Hi, I'm Uzonna

-I'm a software developer with a focus on building fullstack web applications using modern, production-ready technologies.
+I'm a software developer who enjoys building fullstack web apps with modern tools and clean architecture.

-I recently completed a fullstack Job Tracker platform that features authentication, advanced filtering, dashboards, CI/CD pipelines, and a fully Dockerized environment — designed to reflect real-world dev team workflows.
-I'm passionate about clean, testable code, and I’m actively pursuing opportunities in development and QA where I can contribute to meaningful products.
+I recently completed a fullstack Job Tracker platform with auth, filtering, stats dashboards, and CI/CD.
+It's built to reflect how real-world teams work.
+I care about writing clean, testable code and I'm looking for opportunities in development or QA where I can help build great products.

 ---